Manhattan Project: Hanford

 By December 1942 there were concerns that even Oak Ridge was too close to a major population center (Knoxville) in the unlikely event of a major nuclear accident.
 Groves recruited DuPont in November 1942 to be the prime contractor for the construction of the plutonium production complex.
-DuPont was offered a standard cost plus fixed-fee contract, but the President of the company, Walter S. Carpenter, Jr., wanted no profit of any kind, and asked for the proposed contract to be amended to explicitly exclude the company from acquiring any patent rights.
-This was accepted, but for legal reasons a nominal fee of one dollar was agreed upon.
-After the war, DuPont asked to be released from the contract early, and had to return 33 cents.
+The President of the company, Walter S. Carpenter Jr., wanted no profit of any kind; for legal reasons a nominal fee of one dollar was agreed upon.

 DuPont recommended that the site be located far from the existing uranium production facility at Oak Ridge.
 In December 1942, Groves dispatched Colonel Franklin Matthias and DuPont engineers to scout potential sites.
 Matthias reported that Hanford Site near Richland, Washington, was "ideal in virtually all respects".
-It was isolated and near the Columbia River, which could supply sufficient water to cool the reactors that would produce the plutonium.
+It was isolated and near the Columbia River, which could supply sufficient water to cool the reactors.
 Groves visited the site in January and established the Hanford Engineer Works (HEW), codenamed "Site W".